From Bare Metal to Cloud: Cloud Definition 1

 Summary

-Tomorrow, we will cover the cloud service models—stay tuned!
+Tomorrow, we will introduce cloud service models.
+Stay tuned!

 Copyright Notice: All articles in this blog are licensed under CC BY-NC-SA 4.0 unless otherwise stated.